Zeyu-Li/Unity-Tutorial-3D/README.md

 Before installing, note that Unity is **completely free**, if you or your company makes less than $100 000 (USD).

 Follow the link [here](https://store.unity.com/download) and download the free installer (the plus version is definitely not necessary).
 Follow the instructions and download the installer.
 The Unity installer is simple and easy to use nevertheless, this [video](https://www.youtube.com/watch?v=KMuMhA6Lk0I) for Windows is a tutorial in installing it.
-Also note that you will may need a Unity account or just use your Google/Facebook account to sign in.
+Also note that you may need a Unity account or just use your Google/Facebook account to sign in.

 If you want a new version of Unity, go to the Unity Hub and click the **Installs** tab on the left and **ADD** (top right) the desired version (it is recommended that you pick a version with **long term support** or LTS); however do be warned that this tutorial was made in **2019.3** so in newer versions, things might have moved places or removed entirely 😞.
 Afterwards, the installation will take quite a while, even with a fast internet connection.